Call Our Addiction Hotline

 Are Drug Overdose Hotlines Available? (+ When to Use Them)

-Regular addiction hotlines are not designed to deal with overdoses and immediate medical emergencies.
-They will refer you to 911 or connect you to emergency services if they’re equipped to do so.
+Regular addiction hotlines don’t deal with overdoses and immediate medical emergencies.
+They’ll refer you to 911 or connect you to emergency services if they can do so.

 If you or a loved one has overdosed or is experiencing overdose symptoms, you should contact 911 or go directly to a hospital emergency room.